-Luang Prabang has stolen your hearts again, winning Top City in the Wanderlust Reader Travel Awards.
+Luang Prabang stole your hearts as Top City in the 2019 Wanderlust Reader Travel Awards.
 From its verdant views atop Mount Phou Si to the gilded splendour of the temples, we can see why...

 The most famous and most eye-catching of all 33 of Luang Prabang’s temples is Wat Xieng Thong.
 Situated where the Mekong and Nam Khan rivers meet, this low-roofed temple was built by King Setthathirath and houses an extremely rare reclining Buddha.
 The outside is impressive, too.
 Don’t miss the bejewelled tree of life that decorates the back wall.

 Another popular option is Wat Mai Suwannaphumaham or ‘New temple’ which is one of the largest and most adorned of all the city’s places of worship.
 Contrast this with That Makmo, or ‘Watermelon Stupa’ (a nickname given due to its domed roof), one of the oldest temples in Luang Prabang.

 Time permitting, explore the lesser-known temples on the back streets to escape the swathes of travellers.
 This might even offer the chance to talk to some of the monks, who may have time to share their knowledge of the wats with you.
 The same principle applies to watching tak bat, the morning alms ceremony, which has unfortunately become crowded and noisy with tourists.
 Instead find a quieter temple where you can observe the ceremony from a respectful distance.

 Yet another temple sits at the top of this sacred mountain.
 Climb the stone steps that take you up to That Chomsi to enjoy panoramic views of the whole of Luang Prabang, with the mighty Mekong cutting a muddy path through the stunning scene.